kamilrzechowski/VisualData-projects/project_2/README.md

 ### Files
 **myTree.py**
-myTree - class contain functions for builidng and using a tree.
+myTree - class contains functions for builidng and using a tree.
 **descriptor.py**
-descriptor.py - class geather descriptor and object number from each descriptor comes from.
+descriptor.py - class geathers descriptor and object number from each descriptor comes from.
 **nodeData.py**
-nodeData.py - class conatin all data from one node.
+nodeData.py - class conatins all data from one node.
 List of descriptors belonging to that node (list of class descriptor), list of weights for each object and center of cluster
 **tree.py**
 tree.py - file contain funciont for building a K-means tree, based on set of descriptor vecotrs.
 Main function "def build_tree(parent, depth, num_of_clusters)"